Jeremiah-Olatunde/jsinfo-notes/prototypes/prototype-inheritance.md

-the value of this property is either another object or `null` when a property is *read* from an object, the prototype chain is searched starting from the object until the property is found. this mechanism is call prototypal inheritance properties defined on an object in the prototype chain of another object are called inherited properties
+the value of this property is either another object or `null` when a property is *read* from an object, the prototype chain is searched starting from the object until the property is found. this mechanism is call prototypal inheritance properties defined on some object in the prototype chain of an object are called inherited properties

 `__proto__` is an accessor property (getter and setter) for the hidden `[[Prototype]]` property